 - Analyze the performance of your Windows and Linux VMs using Azure Monitor and monitor their processes and dependencies on other resources and external processes.

 - Download and execute scripts on Arc enabled servers using the Custom Script extension.

-For more information, refer to Virtual machine extension management with Azure Arc for servers.
+For more information, see VM extension management with Azure Arc enabled servers.

 Implement Azure Policy Guest Configuration

 Azure Policy Guest Configuration can audit settings inside a machine, both for machines running in Azure and Arc enabled servers.
 For example, you can audit settings such as:

 There are several Azure Policy built-in definitions for Azure Arc.
 These policies provide auditing and configuration settings for both Windows and Linux-based machines.

 You can perform update management for Arc enabled servers.
 Update management in Azure Automation enables you to manage operating system updates and quickly assess the status of available updates on all agent machines.
 You can also manage the process of installing required updates for servers.